spack/pypi-to-spack-package/README.md

     to a single constraint `when="^python@:3.8,3.10:"`.
   - ✅ The variables `sys_platform` and `platform_system` with `==` and `!=` operators are
     translated to one or more `platform=...` for Linux (+cray), Darwin, Windows and FreeBSD.
-  - ❌ No support for correctly ordered pre-releases.
+  - ✅ Support for correctly ordered pre-releases (with https://github.com/spack/spack/pull/43140)
   - ❌ `python_version in "3.7,3.8,3.9"`: could be translated into `^python@3.7:3.9`, but is not,
     because the `in` and `not in` operators use the right-hand side as literal string, instead of a version list.
 So, I have not implemented this.